BurdIRC/BurdIRC-LTS/README.md

 ## LTS

 This client is in LTS, and will be supported until December 25th, 2025.
-This date may be extended to a later point, but not to an earlier one.
+This date may be changed to a later point, but not to an earlier one.

 ## Installation